dadashkarimi/ecg2af/README.md

 1. **Batch Processing**: Process multiple ECG files simultaneously using a distributed system or Python's built-in ``multiprocessing`` functions like ``Pool``.
 2. **Database and Caching**: Store previously uploaded `.hd5` files on disk for each user separately, allowing them to choose from their past uploads to avoid reprocessing
-3. **Cloud Deployment and Load Balancing**: Since we have deployed our tool on AWS, perhaps using other built-in functionalities like  Elastic Load Balancer (ELB) can help us with this.
-However, according to AWS documentation when you use Elastic Load Balancing with your Auto Scaling group, ``it's not necessary to register individual EC2 instances with the load balancer.
-Instances that are launched by your Auto Scaling group are automatically registered with the load balancer``.
-So we assumed, ELB is already supported for our EC2 instance.
+3. **Cloud Deployment and Load Balancing**:  We’ve deployed this tool on AWS, using Nginx to balance incoming requests effectively.
+AWS’s Elastic Load Balancer (ELB) could also be incorporated if additional scaling is needed.
+By default, Auto Scaling groups with ELB will automatically register new EC2 instances, so no manual setup is required for load balancing at scale.

 ## Technical Requirements